We’ve talked about Lulu Direct before. Today we’re going to look at one specific aspect of this tool: Shipping.

 8 – Final Review

 Once you have each of your shipping methods created and mapped, let’s test to make sure everything is correct.
 Navigate to your store as a customer would and add a few books to the cart, change the shipping destination, etc. If possible, it would be ideal to mimic a customer and send a live test order through.
-Once you’ve done that, navigate to the xPress App and find the order.
+Once you’ve done that, navigate to the Lulu Direct app and find the order.
 If the order has made it to our system as “unpaid” then you know it’s a success!
 If it arrives as “invalid,” you may have some troubleshooting to do.
 Go over these steps once more and ensure everything is connected properly.

 If you need any assistance with these steps or would like to speak to a human, feel free to reach out to us at firstname.lastname@example.org.